johnridesabike/johnridesabike.github.io/website-content/libraries/data-management-plan-evolving-pronouns.md

 ---
 title: "Data Management Plan: Evolving Pronouns"
 date: 2018-12-19
+description: In conjunction with my student support project, this is an example data management plan I created.
 ---
 *I created this DMP with [DMPTool](https://dmptool.org/) in conjunction with my [student support report](/libraries/academic-library-student-support/).
 It serves as a model for the kind of DMP that a student would create under my supervision if necessary.
 This was originally written for my Academic Libraries class in the Spring of 2018.*